 telling Mary Jane she must eat her pudding.
 Nanny may try the best coaxing,

+explaining and telling off, but the child will not eat.
+What is happening is Nanny's individual attention is rewarding Mary Jane.
 She will continue to refuse rice pudding and screaming to get her own way.
+Not responding will stop this behaviour. |

 What rewards children?